Best Bassinets of 2025

 What Features Should You Keep in Mind When Buying a Bassinet?

-According to CR’s Muratore, you’ll want to consider the stability of a bassinet before you purchase one.
+According to Muratore, you’ll want to consider the stability of a bassinet before you purchase one.
 If it’s set up at a store, she says, push down on the sides, as if you were a toddler attempting to reach into it, and see if it begins to tip.
 This is obviously a particular concern if you have other children or rowdy pets in the home.

 You’ll also want to think about where you’ll be parking your bassinet, and whether there are any design features that may conflict with your desired placement.
 “With the Halo, the base is enormous, and if I’m a sleep-deprived parent and I have to get out of bed, I might well trip because the legs are splayed out,” Muratore says.
 “To me, it would be a tripping hazard.”

 Consider the adjustability of the bassinet height, especially if you intend to keep the bassinet right beside your bed.
 Some platform beds, for example, are quite low, so you’ll want to compare how high your mattress is against the base height of the bassinet.
+You’ll also want to think about whether you’ll use it at your bedside, and how easy (or not) it is to reach your baby from bed.
+“Some bassinets let you unzip or fold down the wall section, making it easier to reach the baby,” says Muratore, “though many parents find that the lowered side isn’t necessary, and can manage without.”
+It’s really personal preference.

 Are Bassinets Safe?

-- Babies should sleep on a flat—not inclined—surface.
+- Babies should sleep on a firm, flat—not inclined—surface.
 Inclines of 10 degrees or greater can restrict your baby’s airflow.

 - If you decide to use the white noise or sound features available on some of the bassinets we reviewed, use the lowest possible setting for a brief time, and if possible, position your baby’s head on the opposite side of the bassinet from where the speaker is placed.